pingcap/docs-dm/en/feature-overview.md

 ## Table routing

-The table routing feature enables DM to replicate a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream.
+The table routing feature enables DM to migrate a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream.

 > **Note:**
 >
 > - Configuring multiple different routing rules for a single table is not supported.
-> - The match rule of schema needs to be configured separately, which is used to replicate `create/drop schema xx`, as shown in `rule-2` of the [parameter configuration](#parameter-configuration).
+> - The match rule of schema needs to be configured separately, which is used to migrate `create/drop schema xx`, as shown in `rule-2` of the [parameter configuration](#parameter-configuration).

 ### Parameter configuration